maxdobeck/maxdobeck.github.io/_posts/2017-08-01-creating-jekyll-blog.md

 ---
 layout: post
-title: "creating this blog with jekyll"
+title: "Creating this blog with jekyll"
 date: 2017-08-01
 ---